 Our customer, The Vanity Lab, contacted us to bring some femininity and softness to the moody interior.
 Frankly speaking, black décor did not add much to the washroom interior.
 To achieve the necessary changes with minimal investments, we offered refinishing washrooms with our architectural film.
 Let’s see how it was done.

 In this project, our customer had a designer who meticulously chose the right color.
 And we couldn’t choose better!
-Typically, people like to have something exquisite like marble or cold stone, but this pattern (we are still arguing whether it’s Peach Yellow or Caramel) perfectly adds some warm tunes to the washroom.
+Typically, people like to have something exquisite like marble or cold stone.
+But this time, the interior designer has chosen the S217 pattern (we are still arguing whether it’s Peach Yellow or Caramel) from the Solid Colors Collection.
+It adds warm tunes to the washroom.

-We won’t stop repeating it: upgrading a space, whether private or public, shouldn’t come with tremendous costs.
-Paint would do for the doors, but what about the mirror and the sink?
-Let alone the fact that this is a high traffic area, and the paint is doomed to fade quite soon.
+We won’t stop repeating it: upgrading a space, whether it is private or public, shouldn’t come with tremendous costs.
+Paint would do for the doors, but what about the mirror frame and sink?
+Let alone the fact that this is a high-traffic area, and the paint is doomed to fade quite soon.

 Additionally, washrooms don’t have to be gloomy.
 The pictures below only prove it.
 Check out the gallery for a little peek into the process and the final result.